 Requests for certificates of compliance should be submitted to the RoC electronically.
-If the entity is in compliance, the RoC will issue an electronic certificate via email.
-Please expect delays.
-Once operations have returned to normal hard copies of the certificates will be available if necessary.
+If the entity is in compliance the RoC will issue an electronic certificate via email.
+Once operations have returned to normal, hard copies of the certificates will be available where necessary.

 4. Court sessions and position (including filings and hearings)

-The Magistrate’s Court and the Supreme Court of Bermuda are in operation, but have reduced services and limited access.
+The Magistrate’s Court and the Supreme Court of Bermuda will remain closed until Monday 4 May 2020.

 Court of Appeal